Thelouras58/Thelouras58.github.io/_posts/2018-02-02-weather-ball.md

 We use 2 databases.
 One local SQLite on the phone and one remote firebase NoSQL.

 For version control we used Github.
-Adobe Photoshop for the GUI.
+Adobe Photoshop and Audacity for the assets
-Audacity for the sounds.